hypo69/hypo/pytest/gemini - set 1/en/utils/powershell/examples/pprint/header.md

 *   **Data-driven Tests:** If the `header.py` code is part of a larger function or class that accepts various inputs, data-driven tests can significantly improve coverage.
 *   **Comprehensive Input Coverage:**  The tests above are a good starting point but could be extended to consider more diverse inputs.
 For example, testing paths with different variations of separators (e.g., `\`, `/`) depending on your target system.

-This revised example demonstrates best practices for `pytest` testing, including robustness, edge case coverage, and avoiding unnecessary complexity.
+This revised example demonStartes best practices for `pytest` testing, including robustness, edge case coverage, and avoiding unnecessary complexity.
 Remember to adapt the tests to the specific requirements and structure of the code you're testing.
 Remember to replace `/path/to/hypotez` with your actual file path.